Blepharoplasty is the name of the surgery to improve the appearance and/or function of the eyelids

 Upper eyelid blepharoplasty can be performed for any of the following reasons,

 - Hereditary factors and involutional changes can cause a drooping of skin and the tissues under the skin with protrusion of fat causing the ¨heavy eyelid¨ look.

 - The appearance of the eyelids may be asymmetrical and blepharoplasty may be performed to improve symmetry

 - Saggy eyelid skin can obstruct the visual field (you may not be able to see the full extent of your lateral vision) so blepharoplasty is performed to relieve this obstruction

 How do I find a surgeon who is right for me?

 An excellent result in a happy patient of course speaks for a good surgeon and you may rely on word of mouth advertisement.
 In addition, you should discuss your wishes in great detail and explicitly ask the surgeon about the chances of precisely obtaining the desired outcome.

-Your surgeon should be able to show you pre- and postoperative photographs of results e has obtained himself.
+Your surgeon should be able to show you pre- and postoperative photographs of results he/she has obtained himself/herself.
 You will have found the right surgeon, if all your questions have been answered in a pleasant atmosphere of mutual understanding, if the surgeon precisely knows what you expect and you are well informed about the chances of getting the result you want.